OUR COMMITMENT TO BECOMING AN ANTI RACIST ORGANISATION

 Change will take time and work will need to be ongoing through the coming year and beyond.

-During 2021/22 we will recruit and work with an experienced anti-racism consultant or organisation, to create an Action Plan for this and future years.
-The Plan will be published, as will a six-month progress review.
+During 2021/22 we recruited and worked with an experienced anti-racism consultant, to create and implement an Action Plan for this and future years.
+The Plan was published in October 2021, and here is our August 2022 progress report.